 2023

-Redevelopment of the Lyttelton Recreation Grounds began.
-Read more on Newsline(external link).
+• October 2023: Redevelopment of the Lyttelton Recreation Grounds began.
+Read more on Newsline(external link)

-SailGP(external link) is bringing its brand of adrenaline-filled racing to Christchurch’s Whakaraupō Lyttelton Harbour for two events in 2023 and 2025.
+In 2021, SailGP(external link) announced it was bringing its brand of adrenaline-filled racing to Christchurch's Whakaraupō Lyttelton Harbour for two events in 2023 and 2025.

-Together, the two events are estimated to have a total gross economic benefit of $20.6 million NZD and bring more than 11,500 visitors to Christchurch.
+Together, the two events were estimated to have a total gross economic benefit of $20.6 million NZD and bring more than 11,500 visitors to Christchurch.

 On top of these benefits is the value of the global broadcast audience of 40 million people seeing Christchurch in a new way.

-Naval Point – Te Nukutai o Tapoa will be used as a base for the event.
+Naval Point – Te Nukutai o Tapoa was the base for events in 2023 and 2024.